MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## The site collection "XXXX" can't be created or updated

 The User Principal Name (UPN) referenced is invalid.
-In order to create or update a OneDrive site collection, Azure Active Directory must contain the referenced UPN.
-Check your destination URL and validate that the user exists in Azure AD.
+In order to create or update a OneDrive site collection, Microsoft Entra ID must contain the referenced UPN.
+Check your destination URL and validate that the user exists in Microsoft Entra ID.

 ## Scan task stuck in "queued" status